Jim McGuinness: Appointment

-In July 2010, McGuinness, having led Donegal to the 2010 All-Ireland U-21 Football Championship Final, was appointed as manager of the senior team when his colleague John Joe Doherty resigned in the wake of a disastrous season.
+In July 2010, McGuinness, having led Donegal to the 2010 All-Ireland U-21 Football Championship final, was appointed as manager of the senior team when his colleague John Joe Doherty resigned in the wake of a disastrous season.
 His first meeting with the downcast and "demoralised" senior panel occurred at Downings Bay Hotel on 6 November 2010.
-He outlined his intentions: to be in the 2014 All-Ireland Senior Football Championship Final after four years of hard labour akin to an Olympiad.
+He outlined his intentions: to be in the 2014 All-Ireland Senior Football Championship final after four years of hard labour akin to an Olympiad.
 McGuinness drafted Kevin Cassidy into his first McKenna Cup panel, despite Cassidy announcing his intention to retire the previous season's disappointing campaign.

 First year

 McGuinness's first year as manager proved successful, as Donegal gained promotion to Division 1 after defeating Laois by a scoreline of 2–11 to 0–16.
-Donegal's 2011 All-Ireland Championship campaign began on 15 May 2011, against Antrim.
-Both sides performed poorly; however, Donegal ultimately triumphed, earning their first Ulster championship win for four years.
-On his first start in the Ulster Senior Football Championship, Ryan Bradley scored two points The Sunday Game gave him their man-of-the-match award.
+Donegal's 2011 All-Ireland SFC campaign began on 15 May 2011, against Antrim.
+Both sides performed poorly; however, Donegal ultimately triumphed, earning a first win in an Ulster SFC game for four years.
+On his first start in the Ulster SFC, Ryan Bradley scored two points, and The Sunday Game gave him their man-of-the-match award.
 However, TV pundit Pat Spillane also claimed Bradley was "the best of a bad bunch" and didn't deserve the award at all, causing McGuinness to react furiously.
 McGuinness called Spillane's comments "way over the top".

 On 17 July 2011, Donegal won their first Ulster title since 1992 when they defeated Derry by a scoreline of 1–11 to 0–8.
-On 30 July 2011, Donegal faced Kildare in the All-Ireland quarter-final.
+On 30 July 2011, Donegal faced Kildare in the All-Ireland SFC quarter-final.
 The sides finished level at full-time, forcing the game into extra-time.
 Donegal edged out Kildare by a scoreline of 1–12 to 0–14, with late points scored by captain Michael Murphy and two veterans, Christy Toye and Kevin Cassidy.
 Donegal were then narrowly defeated by Dublin in the semi-final on 28 August 2011; Dublin went on to become All-Ireland champions by defeating Kerry in the final.

 On 10 November 2011, McGuinness dropped Kevin Cassidy from the Donegal panel after Cassidy contributed to a book (This Is Our Year).
 Cassidy appeared not to understand why this was so.
-Cassidy has not played for Donegal since.
+He never played for Donegal again.
 In what went down as a "surreal moment for the viewer", Mícheál Ó Domhnaill famously interviewed McGuinness following a live 2012 league game on TG4 while Cassidy, in the role of television analyst, stood beside him with his head bowed.